-In 1872, following several years during which white former Confederates in the Democratic Party worked to undermine elected Black progressive Republican officials, several Democratic candidates won an election widely recognized as fraudulent.
-In response, Black protestors refused to recognize the illegitimate election results and staged a peaceful occupation of the proximately 140 whites surrounded the court- Massacre, memorializing them as "heroes house and, in the first week of April 1873, engaged in skirmishes with the Black militias In 1950, at the site of the old courthouse, the that resulted in several deaths.
+In 1872, following several years during which white former Confederates in the Democratic Party worked to undermine elected black progressive Republican officials, several Democratic candidates won an election widely recognized as fraudulent.
+In response, black protestors refused to recognize the illegitimate election results and staged a peaceful occupation of the town courthouse.42 Several weeks later, ap- the three whites who died during the Colfax proximately 140 whites surrounded the court- Massacre, memorializing them as "heroes house and, in the first week of April 1873, engaged in skirmishes with the black militias In 1950, at the site of the old courthouse, the that resulted in several deaths.

-On Easter Sunday, 300 whites attacked the three white men and 150 negroes were slain. courthouse and three whites were killed in the This event on April 13, 1873, marked the end of assault.
-The outnumbered Black forces carpetbag misrule in the South."
-Today, Colwaved white flags in surrender, but the as- fax is a town of less than 2000 people.
-Both sault continued; numerous unarmed Black markers still stand. men who hid in the courthouse or attempted
+On Easter Sunday, 300 whites attacked the three white men and 150 negroes were slain. courthouse and three whites were killed in the assault.
+The outnumbered black forces waved carpetbag misrule in the South."
+Today, Colwhite flags in surrender, but the assault confax is a town of less than 2000 people.
+Both tinued; numerous unarmed black men who markers still stand. hid in the courthouse or attempted to flee